Cold Chisel: Musical style and lyrical themes

-Reputation and recognition

-Alongside contemporaries like The Angels and Midnight Oil, Cold Chisel was renowned as one of the most dynamic live acts of their day and from early in their career concerts routinely became sell-out events.
-But the band was also famous for its wild lifestyle, particularly the hard-drinking Barnes, who played his role as one of the wild men of Australian rock to the hilt, never seen on stage without at least one bottle of vodka and often so drunk he could barely stand upright.
-Despite this, by 1982 he was a devoted family man who refused to tour without his wife and daughter.
-All the other band members were also settled or married; Ian Moss had a long-term relationship with the actress, Megan Williams, (she even sang on Twentieth Century) whose own public persona could have hardly been more different.

-It was the band's public image that often had them compared less favourably with other important acts like Midnight Oil, whose music and politics (while rather more overt) were often similar but whose image and reputation was more clean-cut.
-Cold Chisel remained hugely popular however and by the mid-1990s they continued to sell records at such a consistent rate they became the first Australian band to achieve higher sales after their split than during their active years.
+Recognition

 At the ARIA Music Awards of 1993 they were inducted into the Hall of Fame.
-While repackages and compilations accounted for much of these sales, 1994's Teenage Love provided two of its singles, which were top ten hits.
-When the group finally reformed in 1998 the resultant album was also a major hit and the follow-up tour sold out almost immediately.
-In 2001 Australasian Performing Right Association (APRA), listed their single, "Khe Sanh" (May 1978), at No. 8 of the all-time best Australian songs.
+While repackages and compilations accounted for much of these sales, 1994's Teenage Love provided two of its singles, which were top-ten hits.
+When the group finally re-formed in 1998 the resultant album was also a major hit and the follow-up tour sold out almost immediately.
+In 2001 Australasian Performing Right Association (APRA) listed their single "Khe Sanh" (May 1978) at No. 8 of the all-time best Australian songs.

 Cold Chisel were one of the first Australian acts to have become the subject of a major tribute album.
 In 2007, Standing on the Outside: The Songs of Cold Chisel was released, featuring a collection of the band's songs as performed by artists including The Living End, Evermore, Something for Kate, Pete Murray, Katie Noonan, You Am I, Paul Kelly, Alex Lloyd, Thirsty Merc and Ben Lee, many of whom were children when Cold Chisel first disbanded and some, like the members of Evermore, had not even been born.
-Circus Animals was listed at No. 4 in the book, 100 Best Australian Albums (October 2010), while East appeared at No. 53.
+Circus Animals was listed at No. 4 in the book 100 Best Australian Albums (October 2010), while East appeared at No. 53.
 They won The Ted Albert Award for Outstanding Services to Australian Music at the APRA Music Awards of 2016.

 In March 2021, a previously unnamed lane off Burnett Street (off Currie Street) in the Adelaide central business district, near where the band had its first residency in the 1970s, was officially named Cold Chisel Lane.
 On one of its walls, there is a 50 m mural by Adelaide artist James Dodd, inspired by the band.